OCA/event/event_registration_cancel_reason/README.rst

 Go to *Marketing > Configuration > Events > Registrations cancel reasons* for setting the possible reasons you want to handle.
-You can also set if a reason is only available for certain events or, if you leave it empty, for all.
+You can also set if a reason is only available for certain types of events or, if you leave it empty, for all.

 Usage
 =====

-Go to *Marketing > Events > Events*, enter into the details or any of the events, and press the red circle button in the right part of any of the registrations.
+Go to *Marketing > Events > Events*, enter into the details of any of the events, and press the red circle button in the right part of any of the registrations.
 A new screen will appear asking you to enter the reason why the registration is cancelled.